osisoft/PI-Adapter/V1/Install the adapter/Install the adapter.md

 4. Run `Modbus_win10-x64.msi`.

 **Result:** The OSIsoft adapter is installed on Windows and you can now configure it.
-For more information, see

 ## Linux